 The possibility of civil war in the United States divided the state of Virginia during the early months of 1861.
 Led by residents in the eastern part of the state, Virginians voted to secede from the Union rather than agree to the call of President Lincoln for each state to provide volunteer soldiers to put down the insurrection that began at Fort Sumter in April.
-Having little in common with their neighbors to the east, residents of the mountainous area of western Virginia started their own movement to secede from Virginia and to remain in the Union.
+Having little in common with their neighbors to the east, residents of the mountainous area of western Virginia started their own movement to secede from Virginia and remain in the Union.
 During the summer of 1861, Union and Confederate forces struggled for control of western Virginia.

 Federals Protect B&O Railroad

 The federal government countered by sending 20,000 troops into the area under the command of Major General George McClellan.
 McClellan immediately deployed Colonel Benjamin Franklin Kelley and 1,600 Federal soldiers from Wheeling to protect the B & O bridge over the Monongahela River.

-Rebels Routed at Philippi
+Confederates Routed at Philippi

 By May 28, McClellan had ordered about 3,000 troops into western Virginia and placed them under the overall command of Brigadier General Thomas A. Morris.
 Morris set off to engage the small Confederate force occupying Grafton, but as his men approached the town, Porterfield withdrew to Philippi, seventeen miles to the south, where more volunteers joined his command.
 On June 3, Morris deployed two columns of Northern troops in a pre-dawn attack against a Confederate encampment at Philippi.
-The Union soldiers routed the Rebels and forced Porterfield to retreat south to Beverly, thirty-five miles away.
+The Union soldiers routed the Confederates and forced Porterfield to retreat south to Beverly, thirty-five miles away.

-Garnett in Charge of Rebel Forces
+Garnett Placed in Charge of the Confederate Forces

-Rebels Guard Mountain Passes
+Confederates Guard the Mountain Passes

 Garnett deployed his troops at two key passes through the mountains.
 He sent Lieutenant Colonel John Pegram, in charge of roughly 1,300 men, to guard the pass at Rich Mountain, just west of Beverly.
 Garnett took personal command of the rest of his force, which was guarding the pass at Laurel Hill north of Beverly.
-Under the direction of Colonel Jonathan M. Heck, the Rebels constructed a fortified position at Rich Mountain, known as Camp Garnett.
+Under the direction of Colonel Jonathan M. Heck, the Confederates constructed a fortified position at Rich Mountain, known as Camp Garnett.